Let’s Code: Test-Driven JavaScript

 Who am I?

 I’m James Shore.
-I’ve been building applications using test-driven development and other Agile techniques for over 13 years.
+I’ve been building applications using test-driven development and other Agile techniques since 2000.
 I’m a recipient of the Agile Alliance’s Gordon Pask Award for Contributions to Agile Practice and I wrote a book called The Art of Agile Development.

-This screencast series focuses on rigorous, professional web development.
+The series focuses on rigorous, professional web development.
 That means test-driven development, of course, and also techniques such as build automation, continuous integration, refactoring, and evolutionary design.
-We support multiple browsers and platforms, including iOS, and we use Node.js on the server.
-The testing tools we’re using include NodeUnit, Mocha, expect.js, and Testacular.
+We test against multiple browsers and platforms, including iOS, and we use Node.js on the server.

 I have learned so much more than I expected.